raheelam98/DataAnalysis/PowerBI/quiz.md

 ---

+### Power BI Quiz 2

+#### 1. Which feature in Power Query Editor helps identify errors, empty, and valid values in columns?
+- Column Filter
+- Column Quality
+- Remove Errors
+- Column Tools

+#### 2. What is the purpose of enabling 'Column Distribution' in Power Query?
+- To show total rows
+- To view data types
+- To see frequency and uniqueness of values
+- To remove duplicates

+#### 3. Which of the following is typically stored in a fact table?
+- Customer names and addresses
+- Product categories and subcategories
+- Transactional data like sales, profit, and quantity
+- Geographic regions and postal codes

+#### 4. What is the primary role of a dimension table in a data model?
+- To store numeric metrics
+- To track the number of records
+- To provide descriptive attributes for filtering and slicing fact data
+- To calculate measures

+#### 5. Why do we remove duplicates from the Dimension tables?
+- To increase file size
+- To avoid repeated visuals
+- To ensure data normalization and avoid redundancy
+- To disable indexing

+---

+### Power BI Quiz 2 Answer

+#### 1. Which feature in Power Query Editor helps identify errors, empty, and valid values in columns?
+Column Quality

+#### 2. What is the purpose of enabling 'Column Distribution' in Power Query?
+To see frequency and uniqueness of values

+#### 3. Which of the following is typically stored in a fact table?
+Transactional data like sales, profit, and quantity

+#### 4. What is the primary role of a dimension table in a data model?
+To provide descriptive attributes for filtering and slicing fact data

+#### 5. Why do we remove duplicates from the Dimension tables?
+To ensure data normalization and avoid redundancy

+---

-### Power BI Quiz 2 Answers
+### Power BI Quiz 3 Answers

 #### 1. What is DAX in Power BI?
-- A formula language used for data calculations and analysis
+A formula language used for data calculations and analysis

 #### 2. What is the main difference between a DAX Calculated Column and a DAX Measure?
-- Calculated columns are computed per row; measures are aggregated values
+Calculated columns are computed per row; measures are aggregated values

 #### 3. What is an explicit measure in Power BI?
-- A measure written manually using DAX
+A measure written manually using DAX

 #### 4. Which of the following best describes the purpose of using DAX in Power BI?
-- Creating custom aggregations and logic
+Creating custom aggregations and logic

 #### 5. What is TRUE about M Query and DAX?
-- All of them
+All of them